 If that weren’t enough, the winery itself is the fruit of one of California’s most celebrated winemakers, Walter Schug.
 During Schug’s tenure as the founding winemaker for Joseph Phelps Vineyards back in the 1970’s, he created California’s first proprietary Bordeaux-Style blend as well as several legendary vineyard designated Cabernets.

-Schug winery lies in Sonoma’s famous Carneros District, an area of low hills and flat lands profoundly affected by cool marine air from the bay and Pacific Ocean.
-During the summer, a ceiling of fog hovers over the vineyards during in the morning hours that will burn off later in the day.
-As the fof lifts it relieves the vines from the heat with cool winds that come rushing through a break in the coastal range of mountains known as “The Petaluma Gap”.
+Schug winery lies in Sonoma’s famous Carneros District, an area of low hills and flat lands profoundly affected by the cool ocean breeze from the bay.
+During the summer, a ceiling of fog hovers over the vineyards during in the morning hours.
+As the fog lifts later in the day, it relieves the vines from the heat and brings cool winds rushing through a break in the coastal mountains known as “The Petaluma Gap”.